-Additionally, people from Austria travelling through New Zealand on their way to a final destination are also required to obtain an NZeTA.
-Austrian crew members aboard cruise ships or airlines coming into New Zealand are also required to obtain a Crew NZ eTA, which remains valid for up to 5 years.
+Additionally, people from Austria travelling through Auckland International Airport on their way to a final destination are also required to obtain an NZeTA.

 eTA NZ Requirements for citizens of Austria

 The New Zealand immigration authorities have set some very simple NZeTA requirements in place.
-All Austrian citizens applying for the visa waiver must have the following at hand when applying for a New Zealand eTA:
+All Austrian citizens wishing to obtain the visa waiver must have the following at hand when applying for a New Zealand eTA:

 - A current Austrian passport that is valid for at least 3 months beyond the intended departure date from New Zealand